Cluster-Randomized Trials with Cross-Cluster Interference: Conclusion

 \section{Conclusion}

-This paper studies inference on standard CRT estimands using data from two-stage randomized designs.
-The innovation is to relax the partial interference assumption and allow for cross-cluster interference, which is unavoidable in many practical settings.
-Under our setup, there exists a bias-variance trade-off in the number of clusters.
-We introduce estimators inspired by the fried-egg design with lower asymptotic bias than conventional difference-in-means estimators.
-We then propose to choose the number of clusters to balance the asymptotic bias and variance of our estimators and to automate cluster construction using unsupervised learning.
+When interference occurs across clusters, conventional analyses of CRTs suffer from bias induced by units near cluster boundaries.
+To reduce bias at the analysis stage, we provide in \autoref{sest} an estimator $\hat\theta$ that improves upon the fried-egg design by excluding from estimation units that are not surrounded by clusters assigned to the same treatment arm.
+This may be employed as a robustness check for difference in means.
+To reduce bias at the design stage, we propose a rate-optimal formula for the number of clusters $k$ in \eqref{optk}.
+Unlike the standard power analysis that assumes partial interference, our choice balances power against the need to reduce bias and accounts for the density of units in the spatial region.
+Given $k$, we suggest automating cluster construction using $k$-medoids and prove that the resulting clusters are balanced and globular, thereby approximately minimizing the number of units near boundaries.
+We also provide valid design-based standard errors.

-Under the conventional superpopulation, partial interference framework, prior knowledge of the intracluster correlation coefficient (ICC) is necessary for power calculations.
-Under our design-based framework, asymptotic power is instead determined by $\gamma$, the speed at which interference decays with distance.
-An important topic for future research is developing methods for estimating $\gamma$.
+Under the conventional superpopulation, partial interference framework, power calculations for choosing $k$ require prior knowledge of the intracluster correlation coefficient (ICC).
+Under our design-based framework, the optimal choice of $k$ requires knowledge of $\gamma$, the speed at which interference decays with distance, rather than the ICC.
+Absent domain knowledge, one can conservatively set $\gamma$ to the dimension of the spatial region.
+We discuss in \autoref{sgamma} how to obtain less conservative estimates via modeling or prior data.